francescolosterzo/francescolosterzo.github.io/_posts/2022-02-19-custom-rolling-average-in-pandas.md

 ## Conclusions
 The `weighted_mean` function allows to compute the weighted running average of some data, overcoming the constraint of having `min_periods` equals to size the window and handling missing data without affecting the results.

-The whole code undelying this post is in a [dedicated notebook]().
+The whole code undelying this post is in a [dedicated notebook](https://github.com/francescolosterzo/francescolosterzo.github.io/blob/main/material/notebooks/rolling_weighted_average.ipynb).
 Feel free to take a look at it, download it and tailor it to your needs.

-If you find a mistake or want to tell me something else get in touch on twitter [@francescolost](https://twitter.com/flosterzo)